 (g) The duration of the proposed area and measures, if any;

-(h) Information on any consultations undertaken with States, including adjacent coastal States and/or relevant global, regional, subregional and sectoral bodies.
+(h) Information on any consultations undertaken with States, including adjacent coastal States and/or relevant global, regional, subregional and sectoral bodies, if any;

-(i) Area-based management tools implemented under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies;
+(i) Information on area-based management tools, including marine protected areas implemented under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies;

-(j) Relevant scientific evidence and traditional knowledge of indigenous peoples and local communities, where available.
+(j) Relevant scientific input and, where available, traditional knowledge of Indigenous Peoples and local communities.

+5. Indicative criteria for [the identification of such areas] [proposals] under [paragraph 4 (a) of this article] [this Part] shall include, as relevant, those specified in annex I and may be further developed and revised as necessary by the Scientific and Technical Body for consideration and adoption by the Conference of the Parties.

-5. Further requirements regarding the contents of proposals and guidance on proposals specified in paragraph 4 (b) [shall] [may] be elaborated by the Scientific and Technical Body, as necessary, for consideration and adoption by the Conference of the Parties.
+6. Further requirements regarding the contents of proposals and guidance on proposals specified in paragraph 4 (b) of this article shall be elaborated by the Scientific and Technical Body, as necessary, for consideration and adoption by the Conference of the Parties.

-Article 17 ter
+Article 17 bis

-Assessment of proposals
+Publicity and preliminary review of proposals

-Upon receipt of a proposal in writing, and at the request of the proponent, the secretariat shall make the proposal publicly available and transmit it to the Scientific and Technical Body for a preliminary review.
-The outcome of that review shall be conveyed to the proponent by the secretariat.
+Upon receipt of a proposal in writing, the secretariat shall make the proposal publicly available and transmit it to the Scientific and Technical Body for a preliminary review.
+The preliminary review by the Scientific and Technical Body shall take into account the indicative criteria described in this Part and in annex I. The outcome of that review shall be conveyed to the proponent by the secretariat.
 The proponent shall retransmit the proposal to the secretariat, having taken into account the preliminary review by the Scientific and Technical Body.
-The secretariat shall notify and make that retransmitted proposal publicly available.
+The secretariat shall notify the Parties and make that retransmitted proposal publicly available and facilitate consultations on the proposals, as described in article 18.

 Article 18

-Consultations on proposals
+Consultations on and assessment of proposals

-1. Consultations on proposals submitted under article 17 shall be inclusive, transparent and open to all relevant stakeholders, including global, regional, subregional and sectoral bodies, as well as civil society, indigenous peoples and local communities.
+1. Consultations on proposals submitted under article 17 shall be inclusive, transparent and open to all relevant stakeholders, including States and global, regional, subregional and sectoral bodies, as well as civil society, the scientific community, Indigenous Peoples and local communities.

-2. The secretariat shall facilitate consultations and gather input as follows:
+2. The secretariat shall facilitate consultations and gather inputs as follows:

 (a) States, in particular adjacent coastal States, shall be notified and invited to submit, inter alia: